trietng/subtk/README.md

 ### Standalone exectutable

-Download the executable and place it in your `%PATH%`.
+Download the executable and place it in your `%PATH%` (Windows-only).

 ### Go installation